HyeonjunSim/pi-top-battery-status/README.md

 **http://twitter.com/r_richarz** or opening an issue on this repository if you have any problem or suggestion.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+The owner of this repository is not affiliated with pi-top.

 *Other programs to display the pi-top-battery:*

 - If you prefer to display the battery gauche on a Pimorini Unicorn hat